Skip to content

 if (process.client) {

-// end of client wait [nuxt]
+// end customer waiting [nuxt]

 context.app.$eventBus().$emit('loading', false)